yext/react-site-search-starter/README.md

 To customize the sample site, first fork the repo from Github using the 'Fork' button on the top right of the Github page
 - Next, clone the repo with the command: `git clone https://github.com/yext/react-site-search-starter.git`
   - Note: The URL will need to be updated if you are cloning a forked site
+- Install the dependencies by running `npm i`
 - To run the app in development mode, run `npm start`

 ### Configuring the Search Site